Kayaking Routes around Victoria: MacNeill Bay to the Trial Islands

 Water Temperature: The waters here are cold all year round with average winter temperatures running 7.0-8.0?C (44.5-46.5?F) and only warming to 10-11.5?C (50-53?F) from May through October.
 In waters this cold exhaustion can occur in 30-60 minutes or less and survival times are between 1-3 hours.

-Waves The Trial Islands are quite exposed to the Straits of Juan de Fuca so there is the potential for large waves and swell.
-There is also the potential for rebound waves off the cliffs on the southern tip of Trial Island which can create very confused sea conditions, particularly when combined with the tide rips that can be found here.
+Waves The Trial Islands are quite exposed to the Straits of Juan de Fuca, so there is the potential for large waves and swell and the potential for rebound waves off the cliffs on the southern tip of Trial Island which can create very confused sea conditions, particularly when combined with the tide rips that can be found here.

 It is imperative that you:

 1) Have the necessary skills to paddle the rough water conditions that can be experienced here, including assisted and self rescues.

 2) Do the necessary trip planning to avoid potentially hazardous conditions and keep in mind that conditions here can change rapidly, so once on the water, be aware.

 3) Wear the appropriate clothing, ie dress for the water temperature.